The ultimate vaping glossary

-AKA Atty, an atomiser is the component which turns e-liquid into vapor (technically an aerosol).
+AKA Atty, an atomiser is the component which turns vape juice into vapor (technically an aerosol).

 Tobacco cigarette.
 A tongue-in-cheek way of differentiating an e-cig from an ‘analogue’ smoke.